 When muting tracks, enables group selection: all tracks mute states will be toggled after the mute pad release.
 SPLIT BARS OFF In step mode, a new bar is a continuation of the previous one.
 In step mode, a new bar is always on a new page (useful for odd time signatures).
 Note This is an advanced setting, default value ON is probably what you need.
 NOTE CHASING When unmuting a track, notes currently played by the playhead are not retrigged.
 ON Retrig notes that should be playing when unmuting a track.
+UNISON Unison = the simultaneous playing of multiple identical notes.
+When multiple notes of the same pitch are played, only one can be active at a time.
+If a new note-on of the same pitch is received, a note-off for the previous instance is sent immediately before the new note-on (retrigger-style behavior).
+When two or more notes of the same pitch are played simultaneously on a pattern, they are layered.
+This allows you to create "chords" consisting of repeated notes.
+For example, if the STEP mode is playing a C5 and you press another C5 in LIVE mode, both note-on messages are sent.
+Their corresponding note-off messages will be sent simultaneously, but only when the last active instance of that note is released.
+Some synthesizers are supporting unison to create a fuller sound.
+It's also useful within Hapax, as internal MIDI effects are unison-compatible.
+For instance, the Arpeggiator can process a chord containing multiple instances of the same note (e.g., two C5, three D5, and one E5), treating each one individually for more dynamic patterns.
 SELECT +/- WARP ROTATE Determines the behaviour of the + and - buttons during a step mode multiple-events selection.
 BACKGROUND RGB LIVE 0% ...
 100% Adds a colored preview of notes in the background of the 128-pad Matrix (when in live mode SCALE).
 BACKGROUND RGB STEP 0% ...
 100% Adds a colored preview of notes in the background of the piano-roll. (when in step mode POLY and MPE).
 MIDI MONITOR ALL MESSAGES ONLY NOTES ONLY CC ONLY PITCHBEND ONLY PRESSURE ONLY PC ONLY REAL TIME Configure the MIDI MONITOR mode, in order to log all messages, or only the selected midi events.
 STEP NOTE PREVIEW OFF ON When enabled, outputs a short note upon creating a new event in step mode, or modifying the pitch/velocity of an existing event.
 APPLY SUSTAIN OFF ON When enabled, incoming sustain pedal messages (MIDI CC 64) will directly affect the note lengths.
 When the sustain pedal CC is high (pedal is pressed), all note-off events are held.
-When this option is turned on, all inbound MIDI CC 64 messages will be consumed, and not be forwarded down the effects chain.
+Note When this option is turned on, all inbound MIDI CC 64 messages will be consumed, and not be forwarded down the effects chain.
 Note This does not apply to outbound MIDI CC 64 messages.
 Click here for more information.